 This is a collection of permissions that are exposed by the integrated application.
-There could be any number of permissions that are exposed by the integrated application.
-These permissions will appear as a part of the project's existing and new roles so that they can also be assigned along with other tool permissions.
-One of these permissions could be mapped with a "dapMappedTo" attribute, which indicates the permission to be used when a user logs in without authenticating him to the system (for e.g. for Public projects).
-Typically, this will be the permission to read data, so that it doesn't need a login name, but it will vary from one application to another.
+There could be any number of such permissions.
+These permissions will appear as a part of the project's roles (existing ones, as well as ones newly added) and can be assigned along with other tool permissions.
+You can map one of these permissions with a "dapMappedTo" attribute -- this indicates the permission to be used when a user logs in without authentication (for example, for public projects).
+Typically, this is the permission to read data so that it doesn't need a login name; it varies from one application to another.

-require-perprojectprefix
+<require-perprojectprefix>

-(Integrated applications can indicate to CTF whether the object ids that it generates are uniquely identifiable across the entire integrated application (The value for the attribute in this case is "false") or whether they would need to be project specific (The value for the attribute in this case is "true").
-If an integrated application needs per-project prefix, then the prefix value will have to be entered when the integrated application is added to a project.
+An integrated application can indicate to TeamForge whether the object ids that it generates are uniquely identifiable across the entire application (if yes, the value for the attribute is "false") or whether they need to be project-specific (in this case, the value for the attribute is "true").
+If an integrated application needs per-project prefix, you must enter the prefix value when the integrated application is added to a project.